Codyaxe/document_manager_crud/README.md

 ---

 ## 📋 Project Overview
 This OOP project implements a document management system with a focus on object-oriented design principles.
-The system allows users to share documents with others (Share), print documents (Print), and save documents to files (Save) through an intuitive interface.
+The system allows users to create documents (Create), read documents (Read), remove documents (Remove), and modify documents (Modify).

 ### ✨ Key Features
+Each Document objects have the following methods:
-- 📑 **Share Method**: Shares a document with others
+- 📑 **Create Method**: Creates a document on the system
 - ✏️ **Print Method**: Prints the document to the console
+- ✏️ **Modify Method**: Modifies the document on the system
-- 📤 **Save Method**: Saves the document to a file on the system
+- 📤 **Save Method**: Saves the document to a file on the system (Automatically Handled)

 ---